piotr-e/Cross_compiling/README.md

-Cros compiling direct to SD of Raspbian
+Cross compiling direct to SD of Raspbian
 =======================================